Professional Training

 OPEN EVENINGS

-Meet new people, enjoy some hands-on treatment, take your first step to learn a a caring skill at an Free Drop-In with no commitment, no obligation, no need to book... just turn up, and perhaps find yourself on the way to a new career or a satisfying hobby.
+Meet new people, enjoy some hands-on treatment, take your first step to learn a a caring skill at an Open Evening with no commitment, no obligation, no need to book... just turn up, and perhaps find yourself on the way to a new career or a satisfying hobby.
 Talk to people already on the Shiatsu path and have your questions answered.
 WELCOME!

 My name is Kathy.
 My health problems – backache, arthritic joints, constipation, frequent headaches, minor ailments such as colds and flu, often feeling under the weather – were typical of what you learn to live with, I used to think.